jarun/ddgr/README.md

 Unlike the web interface, you can specify the number of search results you would like to see per page.
 It's more convenient than skimming through 30-odd search results per page.
 The default interface is carefully designed to use minimum space without sacrificing readability.

+A big advantage of `ddgr` over `googler` is DuckDuckGo works over the Tor network.

 `ddgr` isn't affiliated to DuckDuckGo in any way.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*